VUIIS/demo-singularity-matlab-fsl/README.md

 ## Building the container

 Be sure the Matlab code is newly compiled, see above.
+You can run `matlab/check_for_compilation.sh` first to make sure there's no source code newer than the compiled executable.

 Then from the root directory of the working copy of the repo, run

     singularity build <container_name>.simg Singularity